tarakciemre/flask-user-management/README.md

 ## 05.07.2023 - Day 3

 ### Goals
-- [ ] create and setup the Log table
+- [x] create and setup the Log table
 - [x] implement hashed (with salt) password storage and login
-- [ ] implement timestamps in PostgreSQL using timestamptz
+- [x] implement timestamps in PostgreSQL using timestamptz
-- [ ] containerize
+- [ ] containerize >>>
+	- will work on this later, i have not started deployment yet, so i will be adding more features before deploying the application

 ### Log
-- password hashing with salt using bcrypt library
+- password hashing with salt using **bcrypt** library
+- SQLAlchemy ORM object to JSON serialization using **Marshmallow SQLAlchemy** library
+- session management using **FlaskSession**
+- add constraints for user creation and reading
+- restrict functionality based on session

-### Notes to myself
+### Notes to self
 - Creation of salt according to the OWASP specification
+- Use *Marshmallow* for *object serialization*
+- Session management can be used to get a list of all online users
+- The salts are stored along with the user information, and login process hashes password and salt to check against the password hash in the database